 This is your personal home page, complete with a unique URL--feel free to spread it around.
 Fill out the bio and the questionnaire—all or part of it; change it at will.
-In Settings, upload your photo, and, if you like, one of your actual, real life closet (or purloin someone else’s).
-All your buying, selling data is organized under tabs.
+In Settings, upload your photo, and, if you like, one of your actual, real life closet (or someone else’s).
+All your items, for sale, sold, and favorited are organized in tabs, along with your feedback and your 20 Questions.
 You can also easily invite friends to join from here.

 Like a girl’s style?
 Stalk her closet and be the first to know when she posts a new item.
 This will also post her picture in your closet so you can jump back there fast--and your link will appear in hers too.
 Sartorial sisters!

 Closets displaying this yellow "featured closet" banner are fully curated by us--ie, we have the pieces in our warehouse.
 That means they're returnable.
 (As long as they're clothes, shoes or hats.)

 We love your friends.
 When you're logged in, click on INVITE at the top of the page, or access Invite Your Friends from the pulldown Closet menu.
 Rope in those friends whose clothes you’ve been eyeing.